alexandru-savinov/BalancedNewsGo/docs/testing.md

 ## Outstanding Issues

-See `docs/pr/todo_llm_test_fixes.md` for a detailed plan to address:
+Detailed investigation and documentation are pending for:

-1. **LLM Unit Test Failures**: Multiple unit tests in the `internal/llm` package need fixes related to score calculation
+1. **LLM Unit Test Failures**: Multiple unit tests in the `internal/llm` package are failing due to issues related to score calculation logic.
+A full breakdown of these issues needs to be documented.
-2. **Missing Test Collections**: Several Newman test collections need to be created or acquired
+2. **Missing Test Collections**: Several Newman test collections (`extended_rescoring_collection.json`, `debug_collection.json`, `confidence_validation_tests.json`) need to be created or acquired to enable the `all`, `debug`, and `confidence` test suites.
-3. **Test Infrastructure Improvements**: Suggestions for improving the test process and automation
+3. **Test Infrastructure Improvements**: Ongoing review for potential improvements to the test process and automation.

 ## Additional Test Suite: `updated_backend_tests.json`